 Content that does not need review or approval from compliance (i.e., comments about the weather)

 “Using this basic framework, we’re able to facilitate [employees] to be authentic and live in the moment and not feel like they have to get compliance’s approval for everything.” - Dipayan Gupta, New York Life

 Conduct regular internal compliance trainings for your employees where you provide updates on current and applicable laws and regulations they should be aware of for their own social media usage.

-As part of these trainings, consider providing written guidance documents on how they can speak about your company while still complying with regulations, and have these documents easily accessible in a shared folder or document.
+As part of these trainings, consider providing written guidance documents on how they can speak about your company while still complying with social media regulations, and have these documents easily accessible in a shared folder or document.